bocoup/deployment-workflow/deploy/README.md

-The [build.yml](ansible/roles/deploy/tasks/build.yml) file contains all the build tasks that need to be run after your project is cloned, eg. `npm install`, `bower install`, `npm run build`.
+The [build.yml](ansible/roles/deploy/tasks/build.yml) file contains all the build tasks that need to be run after your project is cloned, eg. `npm install`, `npm run build`.
 Don't be afraid to modify these tasks.
 Your project's build process might need to be different than what's here, so adjust accordingly!

 <!--role-files deploy-->